 The Shifts Summary gives an overview of cash flow during each shift.
-The Shifts Summary includes starting cash amounts, closing amounts, cash drawer variances, and other related events affecting cash.
+This report includes opening/closing drawer amounts, drawer overages/shortages, and other related events affecting the cash drawer.

 Table of Contents

-From BackOffice, run the Shifts Summary for an overview of shifts during a selected date.
+From BackOffice, run the Shifts Summary for an overview of all shifts active during a selected date.

 - Click 'Analytics' and select 'Shifts Summary'.

 - Click the Date icon to choose a preset or custom range, then click 'Retrieve'.